China says it 'drove away' U.S. warship on anniversary of tribunal ruling - Up News Info

 “The People’s Republic of China continues to coerce and intimidate Southeast Asian coastal states, threatening freedom of navigation in this critical global throughway.”

-China’s foreign ministry spokesman Zhao Lijian said on Monday at a regular briefing that the United States was harming peace and stability in the region.
-China urges Washington to stop “stirring up trouble” in the South China Sea, he said.
+Chinese Foreign Ministry spokesman Zhao Lijian told a regular briefing on Monday that the United States was harming peace and stability in the region.

-(Reporting by Ryan Woo; Editing by Muralikumar Anantharaman, Clarence Fernandez and Gareth Jones)

 Advertisement